Itinerary Map

 Following our first day of sightseeing in Tokyo, we’re doing something a little bit more traditional this morning; taking part in a unique cultural experience of ikebana, the art of flower arrangement, followed by a Japanese etiquette lesson.

-For the rest of the afternoon, you have free time for shopping in Tokyo with your tour guide!
+For the rest of the afternoon, we'll have free time for shopping in Tokyo with our tour guide!

 Overnight - Daiwa Roynet Hotel Nishi Shinjuku Premier (or similar)